hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 `{user}-wis1` is a server with the login credentials of the `{user}-wiu1` user.

 `{user}-wis2` is a server with the login credentials of the `{user}-wiu2` user.

+## Future Features (TODOs)

+This section discusses all the changes that would be beneficial to the web test framework.
+Some of the features in here may not be feasible, but this is a list of the ideal items that would be changed in the test suite.

+### Fixes

+These items should ideally be fixed before the test suite is complete.

+### Functional

+These items should be finished before the test suite is considered completed.
+They affect the test suite's functionality.

+- Firefox profile for Beaver downloads (re-add this paragraph to setup: The user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
+There will be a popup regarding the downloading of files.
+The user should request that the browser save the file and should click the box dictating that this is done automatically in the future.
+The files can also be saved to an alternate location (for example, the `unit_tests/web_tests/misc_files` directory) so as not to clog up the host computer's default downloads folder.)

+- Time-dependent flaky tests for status page (may be fixed)

+### Tidying Up

+These items shouldn't affect the test suite's functionality much, but they would make it tidier and easier to work with.
+They should be done before the test suite is considered completed if possible, but they won't break anything if they aren't.

+- Rewrite/edit README

+- Standardize integer vs string for page object methods

+- Update comments/docstrings

+- Remove code that was commented out for testing

+- Add setup option for single key (instead of having it be added as part of other setups)

+### Additional Features

+These are features for future implementation, or to be added if time permits.

+#### Test Coverage

+These items are additional test coverage that may or may not be necessary.

+- Multiple types of clouds (held up on not having access to multiple types of clouds)

+- Typing in select bars

+- Drag and drop to modify plot scale

+#### Other Features

+These items are not necessary, but would be useful.

+- Script to set up test starter files (image files, key files, etc)

+- Alternate assertion information passing (phase out logfiles)

+- Class/method documentation for test modules

+- Speed up setup/teardown

+- Chrome/Safari/Edge/IE tests (likely require VMs and use of `webdriver.Remote`)